KQM-git/HSRNews/readme.md

 This problem has been fixed.

-The Crew sincerely apologizes for any inconvenience caused and thanks you for your patience and understanding.
+The Crew sincerely apologizes for any inconvenience caused and thank you for your patience and understanding.

 Thank you for your continuous support for Honkai: Star Rail!